mukisoomar/cdf-workshop/README.md

   - Open the notebook **clickstream**.
   ![Zepplin-1-open-notebook](images/Zepplin-1-open-notebook.png.png)

   - Click on the **Gear** icon at the top right corner.
 This opens up the list of interpreters.
 Click Save and exit.
 This will initialize all the interpreters.
+Make sure **hive** interpreter shows up as the topmost interpreter in the list.
+If not, drag it to the topmost position in the list of the interpreters.
+This makes **hive** as the default interpreter.
   ![Zepplin-2-initialize-interpreters](images/Zepplin-2-initialize-interpreters.png.png)

   - Perform the following steps to get familiarized with Zeppelin notebooks and the interpreters we will use in this lab to inspect HDFS directories and create Hive tables.